-To look up your serial number, order history, and transaction details, please see the following ecommerce partners depending on your date of purchase.
+To look up your order history, the status of your order, and transaction details, please see the following ecommerce partners depending on your date of purchase.

 You can run your desktop product on one (1) computer at a time, per our software End User Licensing Agreement (EULA).
 If you have purchased multiple quantities of the product, you are authorized to install the software on that number of computers.